shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 > Note: You will need to be logged in to your \@mail.csuchico.edu or \@csuchico.edu Google account in order to take this Google Survey.

-Complete the [Git Basics Survey](https://docs.google.com/forms/d/e/1FAIpQLSezh266Wzhha6HZtSdUQEX1QyvzDuzgWihREqvRgK6AFdLDjg/viewform?usp=sf_link) which covers some basic Git commands used with GitHub (the process is similar when working with any Git repository hosting service).
-When you provide your answers, make sure that your answers are complete (i.e. include a branch name/file name/message/URL/etc if the command requires it to run successfully).<br>
+Complete the [Git Basics Survey](https://docs.google.com/forms/d/e/1FAIpQLSezh266Wzhha6HZtSdUQEX1QyvzDuzgWihREqvRgK6AFdLDjg/viewform?usp=sf_link) which covers some basic Git commands and how you can use git with a git repository hosting service (GitHub in this case).<br>

+If you are unfamiliar with git, you can watch my [Git Basics video](https://csuchico-my.sharepoint.com/:v:/r/personal/swong26_csuchico_edu/Documents/CS-Instructor/CSCI211/git-basics.mp4?csf=1&web=1&e=1HnzRL&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D) that provides an overview of Git and git source code hosting services, walks through basic Git commands, and provides a little more context about git and how it can be used.
+The video does not go through the survey question by question; however, it does aim to cover all of the topics in the survey.<br>

-You may find it helpful to refer to the [Git Overview](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/guides/git.md).
+You may also find it helpful to refer to the [Git Overview](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/guides/git.md) guide.
 Feel free to use one of the Git Cheat Sheets to complete the Git survey.<br>

 There are 24 questions in this survey.
-Some questions cover Git commands that are used in other Lab 01 exercises, while other questions (such as the ones on branching and creating a new repo) have not previously been discussed (hint: refer to the Git Cheat Sheets and try to see if you can use the commands and implement each step in a test repo).
-Let the instructor know if anything is unclear.<br>
+Some questions cover Git commands that are used in other Lab 01 exercises, while other questions (such as the ones on branching and creating a new repo) have not previously been discussed.
+As you complete the survey, I recommend that you open up a terminal and try running the commands in a test repo, and open up a browser to explore github.com and potentially search for any commands that are unfamiliar to you.
+Let the instructor know if anything is unclear -- the goal of this survey is for you to learn and get some experience with Git, so questions are expected!<br>

 * Part 1 (questions 1-8):
   * Things to know before using Git and GitHub